How To Debug I²C Read And Write Problems

 This error may arise if another I²C master is operating on the same bus and has taken control of it.
 If the imp is the only master on the bus, this error may result from poorly chosen pull-up resistors.
 I²C ports are open drain so can only pull the SDA and SCL lines low; pull-up resistors are required to drive the lines high when they are released by bus devices.

-If this error is encountered, check the value of the slave device address you are passing.
+If this error is encountered, check the value of the peripheral’s address that you are passing.
 Some devices have multiple addresses, selectable by setting an address pin to one of three states (high, low or floating).
 The imp API takes addresses in 8-bit form; 7-bit addresses will need to be bit-shifted left one place.

-Once the slave device has acknowledged its readiness, the imp can begin to send the data it wants to write.
-Data is sent byte by byte, each one written to the microcontroller’s data register from which it is passed to a shift register and from there out onto the bus one bit at a time.
-Once the slave has clocked in a byte of data, it should acknowledged receipt.
-If it fails to do so, while the imp is processing any byte of the data but the last, TRANSMIT_ERROR will be issued.
-If the error occurs sending the last byte a BTF_ERROR is reported instead.
+Once the peripheral has acknowledged its readiness, the imp can begin to send the data it wants to write.
+Data is sent byte by byte, each one written to the imp’s data register from which it is passed to a shift register and from there out onto the bus one bit at a time.
+Once the peripheral has clocked in a byte of data, it should acknowledged receipt.
+If it fails to do so while the imp is processing any byte of the data but the last, a transmit error will be issued.
+If the error occurs sending the last byte, a BTF error is reported instead.

-Once the imp has successfully written all the data it wants to send to the slave (or read back all the data that it requested), it signals the completion of the transaction with a stop condition: while SCL is high, SDA is released to go high too (the waveform has a rising edge).
+Once the imp has successfully written all the data it wants to send to the peripheral (or read back all the data that it requested), it signals the completion of the transaction with a stop condition: while SCL is high, SDA is released to go high too (the waveform has a rising edge).
 This releases the bus for other devices to make use of it.
-Again, the imp’s microcontroller registers that this stop signal has been sent correctly.
+Again, the imp checks that this stop signal has been sent correctly.
 If it has not, then this error will be issued.

-During a read operation, the imp places on the bus the I²C address of the slave device it wants to read data from.
-This event should be acknowledged by the slave.
-If it is not, then the imp with throw this error.
+During a read operation, the imp places on the bus the I²C address of the peripheral it wants to read data from.
+This event should be acknowledged by the peripheral.
+If it is not, the imp will return this error.

-All of these errors indicate a failure to read a byte from the slave device at some point during the read operation.
-This is often caused by the slave holding the SCL line low while it retrieves the requested byte(s) — a technique called ‘clock stretching’.
+All of these errors indicate a failure to read a byte from the peripheral at some point during the read operation.
+This is often caused by the peripheral holding the SCL line low while it retrieves the requested byte(s) — a technique called ‘clock stretching’.

 Which error you get will depend on the number of bytes you have requested to be read and on the exact point where the receive error occurred.

-If the imp wishes to read data from a specific register within the slave device, it must first write that register’s address to the slave as a data value.
-After the register address has successfully been written, the imp initiates a read operation, to pick up the value the device sends back out from the register.
+If the imp wishes to read data from a specific peripheral register, it must first write that register’s address to the peripheral as a data value.
+After the register address has successfully been written, the imp initiates a read operation, to pick up the value the peripheral returns from the register.
 The imp switches from write mode to read mode by issuing a second start signal.
 Once again, it checks that it can proceed.
 If it is unable to do so within the timeout period, this error will be issued.